Modified string method for finding minimum energy path: Illustrative Examples

 To get a better understanding of the effectiveness of the selection of hyperplanes, let us look at the potential energy surface of a simple two-dimensional toy problem shown in Fig. $\ref{2Dmep1a}$.
 The potential energy is given by$\cite{ERV07}$

 The line AB is perpendicular to the line joining the two local minimum points (-1,0) and (1,0).
 C is at the intersection of the initial guess path and AB.
 If we perform a constrained relaxation of C along AB, there are more than one local minimum points in the vicinity.
-Consequently, during subsequent iterations the intermediate image can flip between different local minimum points.
-This will make the string uneven leading to the development of kinks and it can not relax to the MEP.
+Consequently, during subsequent iterations the intermediate configuration can flip between these locally stable structures.
+This will make the string uneven leading to the development of kinks due to which it can not converge to the MEP.

 However, consider now the line EF which is normal to the path at D. Now the point D has only one choice to lower the energy - go from D towards E, because going towards F means going uphill which increases the energy.
 Clearly, constrained minimization along hyperplanes normal to the string is a better choice.
 After relaxation we obtain a smooth string joining the two local minimum points which is shown in Fig. $\ref{2Dmep1a}$ (red dashed curve).